reinrl/jquery-dockedmodal/README.md

 ## Basic support

 jQuery Modal uses $.get for basic AJAX support.
-A simple spinner will be displayed by default (if you've included modal.css) and will have the class `modal-spinner`.
+A simple spinner will be displayed by default (if you've included dockedmodal.css) and will have the class `dockedmodal-spinner`.
 If you've set the `modalClass` option, the spinner will be prefixed with that class name instead.

 You can add text or additional HTML to the spinner with the `spinnerHtml` option, or disable the spinner entirely by setting `showSpinner: false`.